 Paclitaxel, which is used in cancer chemotherapy for various indications, is a drug that disrupts normal microtubule function and prevents neointimal hyperplasia by inhibiting smooth muscle cell migration, proliferation, and extracellular matrix secretion and is currently used in the United States.

-The absence of clinically driven target lesion revascularization (CD-TLR) due to symptoms and drop of ABI of ≥ 20% or \> 0.15 when compared to post-procedure or restenosis with PSVR \> 2.4 evaluated by duplex ultrasound.
+Measured by the absence of clinically driven target lesion revascularization (CD-TLR) due to symptoms and a drop of ABI of ≥ 20% or \> 0.15 when compared to post-procedure or restenosis with PSVR \> 2.4 evaluated by duplex ultrasound.
+Also, a composite of freedom from device and procedure-related death through 12-months post procedure, as well as freedom from target limb major amputation and clinically driven target vessel revascularization

 Time frame: One year from index procedure